Almedalen Week: Similar events in other countries

 Similar events have been held in Finland, Denmark and Norway.
 The Finnish event is called SuomiAreena, started in 2006 in the city of Pori.
 The Danish event Folkemødet was started in 2011, on the Bornholm island.
 A Norwegian version of the week was held at Eidsvoll.
 The event was scheduled to take place in Arendal again in 2011, but was postponed because of the 2011 Norway attacks.
 The event is now back.
 In 2007, a South Korean delegation came to Visby to study the concept of the Almedalen Week.
 According to political scientist Yonhyok Choe, the island of Jeju is a likely candidate for the event.
 In 2013, the Arvamusfestival in Estonia was started.

 Quote

 Almedalen Week visitor Dennis Kucinich commented on the event:

 In 2014, the Almedalen Week was profiled by the US program Democracy Now!.

-Speakers at Almedalen Week
+Speakers

 These are the main speakers since 1968 in chronological order.